Strong enhancement of superconductivity on finitely ramified fractal lattices

+In this paper, the attractive Hubbard model was analyzed within the self-consistent Hartree-Fock approximation that takes into account anomalous averages and charge amplitudes.
+Potentially, self-consistent treatment of spin amplitudes can also lead to important magnetic effects that can alter the phase diagram of the model, such as competition of superconducting and magnetic ordering, emergence of magnons, and renormalization of the coupling constant due to soft magnetic modes (spin waves).
+These phenomena must be studied in detail, and we are planning to address them in the subsequent work.

-Our considerations demonstrate, on the proof-of-concept level, that a certain fractal geometry can lead to a considerable enhancement of superconductivity as compared to the original parental crystalline lattice.
-Here, we have analyzed it within a minimal framework, and several further steps are required to gain an in-depth understanding of this phenomenon.
-First of all, it should be noted that the effect of $T_c$ elevation for boundary states in regular crystalline superconductors has been recently discussed \cite{Babaev_boundary}.
-Since fractal lattices have boundaries ``everywhere'' in the bulk, it is possible that a similar effect plays a certain role here.
-In this paper, we studied only the $s$-wave superconductivity, while superconducting condensates with other types of symmetry, such as $p$- or $d$-wave, can be affected by fractal geometries in different ways.
+Also, here we studied only the $s$-wave superconductivity, while superconducting condensates with other types of symmetry, such as $p$- or $d$-wave, can be affected by fractal geometries in different ways.
 This can be analyzed on the BdG mean-field level as well but in the extended attractive Hubbard model.
 The next natural steps will be to develop a complete Eliashberg theory of superconductivity in fractal geometries, and to employ more sophisticated real-space methods (real-space constrained random phase approximation \cite{real_space} or variational finite-temperature Monte Carlo algorithms \cite{VMC1, VMC2}) to study fractal superconductors in the regime of strong repulsive interactions in more realistic models such as the $t-t'$ repulsive Hubbard model \cite{t-t-prime1,t-t-prime2,t-t-prime3} and to account for the long-range Coulomb interactions \cite{Coulomb1,Coulomb2,Coulomb3}.
 Should this phenomenon emerge in other regimes apart from those considered in this paper, it could define a new way to search for novel high-Tc superconductors based on engineered atomic deformations of lattice geometries of the natural crystalline superconductors.

 \acknowledgments

 We thank D.~Ageev for fruitful and extensive discussions on many related topics, and acknowledge discussions with O.~Eriksson and E.~Stepanov.
 The work of A.A.B., A.A.I., and M.I.K. was supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program, grant agreement 854843- FASTCORR.
 A.A.B. and M.I.K. acknowledges the research program “Materials for the Quantum Age” (QuMat) for financial support.
 This program (registration number 024.005.006) is part of the Gravitation program financed by the Dutch Ministry of Education, Culture and Science (OCW).
 The data that support the findings of this study are available from A.A.I. or A.A.B. upon reasonable request.